Quantum-Many-Body/QuantumLattices.jl/docs/src/man/Prerequisites/Combinatorics.md

 ## AbstractCombinatorics

-[`AbstractCombinatorics{M, C}`](@ref) is the abstract type of all combinatoric algorithms.
+[`AbstractCombinatorics{M, C}`](@ref) is the abstract type of all combinatorial algorithms.
 It has two type parameters:
 * `M`: the number of elements to be taken
-* `C`: the type of the collection of candidate elements To avoid memory allocation, the iteration of a concrete combinatoric algorithm returns a tuple, whose length is `M` and eltype is `eltype(C)`.
+* `C`: the type of the collection of candidate elements To avoid memory allocation, the iteration of a concrete combinatorial algorithm returns a tuple, whose length is `M` and eltype is `eltype(C)`.

 ### Combinations and DulCombinations